afishberg/e190/lab01.md

 More pictures can be found [here](https://github.com/afishberg/e190/tree/master/lab01_pictures)!

 ### Conclusions
 I have learned a lot by constructing this controller.
+Between planning, ordering parts, and construction, I easily spent over 14 hours on it thus far.
 I am very excited for the remaining parts to come in and for me to begin writing software for it.
 I am very happy I constructed the version using very reversable means (only the joysticks are truly in a fixed permanent position).
 This will allow me to make many improvements as I add my remaining extra features without recreating the controller from scratch.